 Each of the Society’s Branches around the North of Ireland holds meetings most months of the year and visitors are welcome to attend – see the online Events Calendar for details of the hundred or more events held each year.
 If you are a visitor at a meeting, please introduce yourself to the person chairing the meeting.
 There is no obligation to join the Society but, if you wish to do so, the Branch Treasurer will be happy to give you a Membership application form and outline the benefits.

 The Society’s Research Centre at Newtownabbey has a wealth of material to help people research their families.
 This material includes books, maps, directories, journals, CDs & DVDs, microfiches and transcriptions of parish register records, graveyard inscriptions, newspaper announcements and other miscellaneous records.
 Visitors are welcome and are invited to make a small voluntary donation.
-The Research Centre is only open at certain times as it is manned by volunteers, who will be happy to show visitors around and then leave them to browse.
+The Research Centre is opened at certain times by volunteers who are happy to show visitors around and then leave them to browse the resources.
 See the Research Centre pages for details of the rooms and their contents and how to get there.
 There is ample free parking there and there is a café on the site.

 NIFHS Members are often invited to speak at meetings of other organisations on a variety of topics, which are best summed up by listing the Society’s Objects: